ukarroum/ykarroum-blog/blog/_posts/2020-11-21-intobject.md

 {% highlight c %}
 INST;
-{% endhghlight %}
+{% endhighlight %}

-The purpose of doing this is macros in C are not really smart, the _preprocessor_ does simply a find/replace.
-The proble with this can be explained with the following macro :
+The purpose of doing this is macros in C are not really smart, the _preprocessor_ will simply do a find/replace and hope for the best.
+The problem with this can be illustrated with the following macro :

 {% highlight c %}
 #define fct() \